7 Wine Tasting Dos and Don’ts

 6. You can also spit, if you’ve got a long day of tasting ahead of you.
 Either your alcohol tolerance isn’t as it was in your hay day, or you’re simply not cut out for dozens and dozens of sips of fine wine – spitting during a wine tasting is absolutely expected!

-Other than that, with a little respect and politeness, you’ll have the time of your life at our Traverse City winery – and you’ll be in no danger of looking foolish.
+Other than that, with a little respect and politeness, you’re good to go!
+You’ll have the time of your life at our Traverse City winery.
+Even better, you’ll be in no danger of looking foolish.
+Click HERE to book your wine tour!